full title · Given in various editions as

 packs up his gear without so much as a protest and follows the boarding officer

-of the Bellipotent, Lieutenant Ratcliffe, across the gangway to his new
+Bellipotent, Lieutenant Ratcliffe, across the gangway to his new

 assignment.
 After a cheery good-bye to his old mates, Billy settles in quickly

-among the company of the Bellipotent.
+Bellipotent.
 He proves most industrious and

 eager in his role as foretopman and soon earns the affection of his more